 For door knobs you need a minimum of 3" case depth locks, we do however recommend 4" or 104mm latches providing that these fit your doors.
 This is to prevent your hand from scraping on the door frame when closing the door.

 Fire doors generally have a deeper frame rebate (overlap around the door!).
 This means you need a minimum of 3" case depth locks.

-Generally all external doors are 44mm thick and fire doors are 40mm thick, these doors require 4" or 102mm door hinges and require 3 hinges per door.
-(All door hinges are priced and supplied in pairs, that is when you purchase a quantity of 1 unit, you will receive two individual hinges).
+Generally, all external doors are 44mm thick and fire doors are 40mm thick, these doors require 4" or 102mm door hinges and require 3 hinges per door.
+(All door hinges are priced and supplied in pairs; when you purchase a quantity of 1 unit, you will receive two individual hinges).

-An escutcheon is simply a key hole cover, the different types of escucheons you will need depends on the type of lock or cylinder used on your door.
+An escutcheon is simply a keyhole cover, the different types of escutcheons you will need depends on the type of lock or cylinder used on your door.
 Simply choose the one that matches your lock as below!